If your brand isn’t on LinkedIn, I have just one question: why not?

 Here are some general tips for writing an effective cold email:

 - Write a short subject line, even just a few words.
-A good example is “Quick question for you.”
+A good example is “Quick question for you” but you can find more inspirations on SalesHandy.

 - Keep things simple in the subject and email body.
 Use one font, one color, and avoid links whenever possible (spam filters don’t like links).